 I am willing to reach out and keep the lines of communication open with my family, friends and loved ones

 So there you have it.
-My take on how to be a healthy woman, and the five healthy things to do every day.
+My take on how to be a healthy woman, aging well, and the five healthy things to do every day.
 I’m sure there are other characteristics and actions that are just as important to our health and well being.

 The takeaway for me is that we think about it consciously, assume responsibility for the actions that we control, and let the rest go.